Stefanough/SFA_BLG/source/notes/css-notes.html.markdown

 ---

-<br>**CSS** - Stands for Cascading Style Sheets.
+**CSS** - Stands for Cascading Style Sheets.
 CSS is a domain specific language for the presentation layer of webpages (as opposed to the structural layer which is written in HTML).
 They are called *Style Sheets* because they're obviously stylish but the term *Cascading* is used because property values will 'cascade' down to child elements (more specific elements) in an HTML doc.

 <br>**syntax** - The basic structure of CSS.

 ```css